Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.ElasticSearch/Documentation/ElasticSearch.md

 ## Elastic Search Extension
 The Elastic Search extension provides a search index manager and a search provider (it both feeds the search index and retrieves search results).

-> The Elastic Search extension provides an interface to Elastic Search, but does not include the Elastic Search application.
-You need an
+> You need an
 [Elastic Search](https://www.elastic.co/) server to use the Elastic Search provider.
-If you are setting up a new Elastic Search server, make sure to install the [Ingest Attachment plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html).
+If you are setting up your own Elastic Search server, make sure to install the [Ingest Attachment plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html).

-> Nucleus has built-in support for submitting pages and files to the index, and some modules (like the Documents module) also contain Search meta-data providers which submit search index entries.
+### How it works

+#### Nucleus
+The Nucleus search system is built to support a variety of search services.
+The Nucleus search system consists of:
+- **Search meta-data providers**: Extensions and core components of Nucleus implement meta-data providers, which provide data to the search indexing system.
+The core includes meta-data providers for site pages and files, and modules (like Documents and Forums) also "publish" their data by implementing their own meta-data providers.
+- **Search index managers**: Search extensions may implement a search index manager in order to populate an index.
+All configured search index managers receive all data from meta-data providers, and use meta-data however to populate their index.
+Some search extensions (like a Google custom search) don't have a search index manager and just provide a search provider.
+- **Search providers**: Search providers retrieve search results from an index.
+- The **[Search Module](/documentation/modules/search/)** presents a search user interface so that users can perform a search, and view results.
+- A [search feeder scheduled task](/other-extensions/elastic-search/#search-feeder-scheduled-task) runs periodically.
+It calls all meta-data providers and passes their data to all search index managers.

+#### Elastic Search
+The Elastic Search extension provides a search index manager and a search provider, so it can populate your Elastic Search index, and query it for search results.

 The Elastic Search extension settings are accessed in the `Manage` control panel.